 What is an equalizer?
 How does an equalizer work?

-Examples of the most common type of car audio equalizers you’ll find are shown here.
+Examples of the most common type of car stereo and car audio equalizers you’ll find are shown here.
 It’s possible to find good EQs in some aftermarket head units.
 However, you can also use an external add-on EQ to get great sound in your ride.

 Equalizers allow you to correct problems with a sound system in car audio by boosting (increasing the volume of) or cutting (reducing the volume of) small sections (limited-width segments) of sound in the range of musical sound frequencies.
 These specifics “sections” are fixed around a central point called the center frequency.

-The basic bass and treble controls included with many head units can’t correct much, sadly.
-Fortunately, an equalizer lets us correct many of these problems.
+The basic bass (low frequency), midrange, and treble controls included with many head units can’t correct much, sadly.
+Fortunately, equalization lets us correct many of these problems.

-Equalizers split up sound adjustment into small “bands” of sound frequencies centered around a single frequency.
-The amount of bands (amount of adjustment slots if you will) available determines how much control you have.
+Equalizers split up the musical signal into small ranges of sound called “bands.”
+An EQ band is a frequency range of sound with based on a center frequency.
+The number of bands (amount of adjustment slots if you will) available determines how much control you have.
 The more bands, the finer and better the improvements you can make.

 The amount of boost or attenuation you can apply is measured in decibels (dB) and usually there’s a maximum range of +/-9dB to +/-18dB.
 However, it depends on the particular model and design.
 9dB and 12dB EQs are very common.